JavaScript for Web Accessibility

 #Avoid Relying on Mouse Events Alone

-– Event Binding: Use `addEventListener` for both `click` and `keydown` events to make interactions accessible.
+– Event Binding: For accessibility, use `addEventListener` for both event types, `click` and `keydown`.

 element.addEventListener('click', toggleMenu);